Why Every Developer Should Try Competitive Programming

 4. Technical Interviews Become Easy

 Most technical interview problems come from competitive programming.
-If you've solved hundreds of problems, you'll recognize the patterns:
+If you have solved hundreds of problems, you will recognize patterns like these.

 What stresses others out becomes routine for you.